Evergreen Currant foliage

 A rare evergreen variety native to southern California; great for drought-tolerant landscaping; low to the ground with a spreading, weeping habit; clusters of deep red flowers in late winter, followed by small red fruits

-Evergreen Currant has attractive dark green foliage with light green undersides.
+Evergreen Currant has attractive dark green foliage with light green undersides on a plant with a spreading habit of growth.
 The glossy oval leaves are highly ornamental and remain dark green throughout the winter.
 It is bathed in stunning clusters of lightly-scented dark red star-shaped flowers with white anthers along the branches from late winter to early spring.
 It produces red berries in mid spring.
 The fruit can be messy if allowed to drop on the lawn or walkways, and may require occasional clean-up.
 The brick red stems can be quite attractive.

 This plant is primarily grown as an ornamental, but it's also valued for its edible qualities.
 The small round tart berries are most often used in the following ways: